Economic takeoff: Ghana has been on the tarmac for 64 years - Kwame Pianim

 SARA

-The economic take-off of any nation is like a plane trying to take-off.— Kafui Dey (@KafuiDey) December 12, 2023
+The economic take-off of any nation is like a plane trying to take-off.

 Ghana has being in the tarmac for 64 years - Kwame Pianim, Renowned Economist